missleung/machine-learning-for-r/RandomForest_BlackFriday.md

     ## [1] 0.1568235

 Multiple linear regression seem to do a pretty decent job in terms of predicting values.
+Later, we will see if we can beat this measure through random forest regression.

 ### Checking out regressions separated by cities